rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ><CITE>Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848</CITE>
 Note on manifestation: <CITE>Title, edition statement, and imprint taken from printed wrapper<CITE>
 > (Title page reads: Poetry of animated nature illustrated.
 In a series of numbers.
 Philadelphia: Published by Robert A. Smith, 1846)
-> (*Comment*: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); [Edition statement](/DCRMR/edition/Edition-statement/) and [Publication statement](/DCRMR/ppdm/Publication-statement/).
+> (*Comment*: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); [Edition statement](/DCRMR/edition/Edition-statement/); and [Publication statement](/DCRMR/ppdm/Publication-statement/).
 The example is formatted according to ISBD for clarity)

 ### 0.1.32 Single-sheet manifestations

-<a name="0.1.32.1">0.1.32.1</a> If the manifestation consists of a single sheet, use as the preferred source of information the first of the following:
+<a name="0.1.32.1">0.1.32.1</a> If the manifestation consists of a single sheet, use as the preferred source of information the first of the following sources that has a title:

-+ the whole sheet, recto and verso, including any permanently affixed labels issued with the resource
++ the whole sheet, including both sides and any permanently affixed labels issued with the resource
 + an original container or case issued with the resource (e.g., a  portfolio, cover, or envelope)

 ### 0.1.33 Multipart monographs